puppetlabs/puppet-docs/source/pe/3.7/console_rake_api.markdown

 ### `nodegroup:variables[name,variables]`

 Add (or edit, if they exist) variables for a node group.
-Variables must be specified as a comma-separated list of variable=value pairs; the list must be quoted and [the commas must be escaped](#escaping).
+Variables must be specified as a comma-separated list of variable=value pairs.
+The list must be quoted and [the commas must be escaped](#escaping).

 **Parameters:**